 Volvo launched a high-riding variant of the S60 when the midsize sedan was in its second generation.
 That variant was the S60 Cross Country and part of the S60 family.
 In the fourth generation, the high-riding variant of S60 might be a separate model – similar to a Volvo C60 Recharge, one that is closer to the XC60.
 The difference between the two 60 Series vehicles would be greater than in the second generation, with more crossover traits and a streamlined appearance aided by a soft roofline.

 The new midsize Volvo EV would have a new vehicle software platform that combines all the operating systems across the vehicle and the cloud under an umbrella.
 For instance, Google’s Android Automotive OS powering the digital instrument cluster and the central screen would be a part of VolvoCars.OS.

 As depicted in the official illustration, it will be possible to get a comprehensive view of the navigation map on the digital instrument cluster of the EV.
 The inclusion of a head-up display will make driving distraction-free.
 Customers will use their phone as a key to unlock their EV and connect their smart home devices to their EV.

 A Volvo C60 Recharge, if that’s what it is called (Volvo has hinted at using a new name for the production Volvo Recharge Concept), may not arrive before mid-decade.
 The traditionally long lifecycle of the Volvo S60 and XC60 suggests that the current-gen model has several years of service.
 When it is time for the next generation, it might make sense to offer it as only an EV.
-Volvo will build its next-gen 60 Series models on the SPA2 platform that will debut in the next-gen XC90 in 2022.
+Volvo will build its next-gen 60 Series models on a new skateboard architecture that will debut next year.